dotnet/AspNetCore.Docs/docs/conceptual-overview/aspnet.rst

 Application anatomy
 -------------------

-ASP.NET 5 applications are built and run using the new :doc:`.NET Execution Environment (DNX) <dnx>`.
+ASP.NET 5 applications are built and run using the new :doc:`.NET Execution Environment (DNX) </dnx/overview>`.
 Every ASP.NET 5 project is a :doc:`DNX project </dnx/projects>`.
 ASP.NET 5 integrates with DNX through the `ASP.NET Application Hosting <https://nuget.org/packages/Microsoft.AspNet.Hosting>`_ package.

 ASP.NET 5 applications are defined using a public ``Startup`` class: